MUGWANEZAMANZI/Ikinyoni/README.md

 # Ikinyoni

 **Ikinyoni** is a Unity LTS 2023 game project that challenges players to navigate a bird through a series of gates while solving Mars-related puzzles to unlock extra rewards.
-This project was proudly created during the **Space Hackathon 2025**, with the inspiring mission of using gaming to promote the idea of **planting trees on Mars**.
+This project was proudly created  with the inspiring mission of using gaming to promote the idea of **planting trees on Mars**.

 ## Game Features